 Due to all this new freedom, we’ve been thinking about building our home in the summer and then traveling in the winter every year!
 It’s hard to beat all the sunshine and learning that we’ve been doing!

 We’ll see though.
 Time will tell.
-For now, we are just having fun exploring and getting to know each other better. <3
+For now, we are just having fun exploring, building our new home, and getting to know each other better. <3